mirshahzad/mirshahzad.github.io/_pages/hireme.md

 permalink: /hireme/
 author_profile: true
 ---
-I am available to work with you on security and research related projects.\
+I am available to work with you on security and research related projects.

+Let's work together and grow together!

 Upwork
 ---